dmx-systems/dmx-documentation/docs/user.rst

 When you select an item on a topicmap, a rectangle opens up displaying details about the selected item.
 This box is called the in-map details.
+They only show up if the detail panel is not visible.

 .. image:: _static/in-map-details.jpg

-Note that the in-map details only show up if the detail panel is not visible.

 .. _user-the-search-create-dialog: